Island School: Middle Phase: Years 7–10

-In Years 7 and 8 students take part in the ‘Island Learning’ program, which has been accredited by the IB organisation as part of their MYP programme.
+In Years 7, 8 and 9 students take part in the ‘Island Learning’ program, which has been accredited by the IB organisation as part of their MYP programme.
+The students there get to do subjects like humanities, theatre, music or languages.

-As students move on to Years 9, 10 & 11, Island Futures is divided into four different areas: entrance, elements, explorations and escape.
+As students move on to Years 10 & 11, Island Futures is divided into four different areas: entrance, elements, explorations and escape.
+The students there will have theatre, music and art combined into one subject named: Creative Arts.

 Senior Phase: Years 11–13

-After completing their IGCSEs/GCSEs in Years 11, students will choose whether to study the IBCP (careers programme) or the IBDP (diploma programme) in their senior years.
+After completing their IGCSEs/GCSEs in Years 10 and 11, students will choose whether to study the IBCP (careers programme) or the IBDP (diploma programme) in their senior years.

 Island School offers the International Baccalaureate (IB) career programme.
 The IBCP offers students who want to focus their education on preparing for their career a specialist pathway.
 Students on the IBCP choose a mixture of IB diploma courses and BTEC subjects.

 The International Baccalaureate (IB) diploma programme requires students to choose six subjects for the full IB diploma.
 This must include at least one from each group 1–5.
 Students then opt to take up a Group 6 Subject or choose an additional elective subject from groups 1–5.
 Students must choose 3 subjects at higher level and 3 at standard level.
 All IB diploma students have to complete the IB Ccre.
 This includes the extended essay, theory of knowledge, and CAS (creativity, activity, and service).

 Island School offers a great variety of IB subjects: